-- The SY15-16 secondary CTE enrollment (in courses and programs provided by LEAs) was 158,677 students. - Secondary CTE programs provided by the LEAs are competitive and provide a valuable and cost effective
+- The SY16-17 secondary CTE enrollment (in courses and programs provided by LEAs) was 160,054 students. - The total membership hours for the LEA CTE courses was 33,928,918.

+Secondary CTE programs provided by the LEAs are competitive and provide a valuable and cost effective educational element for the students of Utah.